nmoutdoors/SPFX-Provision-New-List/README.md

 1. Clone this repository
 2. Navigate to the project directory
+3. Open config/serve.json and update the initialPage property with your SharePoint site URL
-3. Run the following commands:
+4. Run the following commands:
    ```bash
    npm install
    gulp serve
    ```
-4. When prompted, add the web part to your SharePoint page
+5. When prompted, add the web part to your SharePoint page
-5. Use the property pane to provision the new list
+6. Use the property pane to provision the new list

 ## Solution Details